-Stage II and stage III lung cancers can be treated through surgery and combination of chemotherapy or radiation therapy, including stereotactic body radiotherapy (SBRT), 3-D conformal radiation therapy or proton therapy.
+Stage II and stage III lung cancers can be treated through surgery and a combination of chemotherapy or radiation therapy, including stereotactic body radiotherapy (SBRT), 3-D conformal radiation therapy or proton therapy.
 Stage IV lung cancers are typically inoperable, so radiation therapy may be used for palliative care with the aim of reducing pain and addressing obstructive breathing symptoms.

 For early stage non-small cell lung cancer (NSCLC) and early stage small cell lung cancer (SCLC), three types of lung surgery may be available as treatment options.

-- Segmentectomy or “wedge resection” is a surgery when part of a lung lobe is removed.
+- Segmentectomy or “wedge resection” is a surgery in which part of a lung lobe is removed.

 - Lobectomy is a procedure in which an entire section (lobe) of a lung is removed.

 - Pneumonectomy involves the removal of an entire lung.

-These surgical procedures can be performed through different approaches, depending on several factors, including location of tumor or tumors and the patient’s health.
+These surgical procedures can be performed through different approaches, depending on several factors, including the location of tumor or tumors and the patient’s health.

 Open chest surgery

-Also referred to as a thoracotomy, involves an incision between the ribs in the side of the chest and typically requires a hospital stay of 5 days to 7 days.
+Also referred to as a thoracotomy, open chest surgery involves an incision between the ribs in the side of the chest and typically requires a hospital stay of 5 to 7 days.

 Video-assisted thoracoscopic surgery (VATS)

-This surgery is performed by through small incisions by surgeons aided by use of a small video camera inserted in the patient’s chest cavity.
+VATS lung surgery is performed through small incisions by surgeons aided by use of a small video camera inserted in the patient’s chest cavity.

 Minimally invasive robotic surgery